galaxyproject/tools-iuc/tools/simtext/README.md

- -o OUTPUT, --output OUTPUT  output file name [default "pubmed_by_queries_output"] -n NUMBER, --number NUMBER  number of PMIDs or abstracts to save per ID [default "5"] -a, --abstract              if abstracts instead of PMIDs should be retrieved use --abstracts -k KEY, --key KEY           if NCBI API key is available, add it to speed up the download of PubMed data --install_packages          if you want to auto install missing required packages
+ -o OUTPUT, --output OUTPUT  output file name [default "pubmed_by_queries_output"] -n NUMBER, --number NUMBER  number of PMIDs or abstracts to save per ID [default "5"] -a, --abstract              if abstracts instead of PMIDs should be retrieved use --abstracts -k KEY, --key KEY           if NCBI API key is available, add it to speed up the download of PubMed data.
+For usage in Galaxy add the API key to the Galaxy user-preferences (User/ Preferences/ Manage Information).
+ --install_packages          if you want to auto install missing required packages
 ```